SamJakob/voting/README.md

 proposal = policy(coordinates: {5, -5}, description: "Free ice cream")
 Voter.propose(:my_voter, proposal)

+# You will, naturally, need some kind of delay here whilst Paxos
+# propagates.
+If the instructions are being copied and pasted, that
+# should be sufficient.
+Otherwise, `Process.sleep(10_000)` should do
+# the trick.

 # (!)
 Begin Paxos Usage:
 Voter.get_history(:my_voter)
 Voter.get_history(:my_voter_2) # Should match the above